 Closely related to morning sickness, pregnancy hormones may also result in strong food cravings or aversions.
 While it is possible that nausea, cravings, and food aversions last the entire pregnancy, these symptoms typically lessen during the fourth month.

-You might find yourself with more pressure on your bladder, or urinating more often than usual.
+You might find yourself urinating more often than usual.